Motor Vehicle Regulations and Parking

 Residents of Wieting and Vroman Halls must park in W Lot.

-Residents of Davis, Porter and Parsons Halls must park in P Lot.
+Residents of Davis and Parsons Halls must park in P Lot.

 Residents of Pearson, Draper, Dix, Ten Eyck and Fake Halls must park in the F Lot.